Camp Brave Trails Facts

 Brave Trails Refund Policy

 We carefully plan each session of camp for maximum fun.
-We understand that your schedule may change but our staffing and meal arrangements are finalized several months in advance based on projected attendance.
+We understand that your schedule may change but our staffing, program, and meal arrangements are finalized several months in advance based on projected attendance.
 With that in mind, please read our refund and payment policies carefully.

 Camp Brave Trails admits through an application process.
 Not all campers who apply will be admitted to camp.
 Camp Brave Trails is a leadership specific summer camp and we look for campers who have a great interest in activism and leadership skill development.
 We choose a wide variety of campers from diverse backgrounds who have an interest in developing their leadership skills and meeting people who share a similar experience.
 Campers are chosen by a committee of staff and camp alumni based on their application and interview.

 We gladly welcome out-of-state and international campers to apply for camp!

-In 2017, over 25% of our campers traveled via airplane.
-For a small fee of $40, we offer our campers a round-trip shuttle to and from Los Angeles International Airport (LAX) or Baltimore Washington International (BWI).
+In 2018, over 30% of our campers traveled to camp via airplane.
+For a small fee of $40, we offer our airport campers a round-trip shuttle to and from Los Angeles International Airport (LAX) or Baltimore Washington International (BWI).
 We will tell you exactly when your campers should land & depart so our staff can safely escort them to & from their terminals.
 We cannot provide "Unaccompanied Minor Service" or go directly to the gate to retrieve/drop-off a camper.
 You must select an airline that will allow the camper to fly unaccompanied.
 Please contact your airline for details.

 International campers must have: